signature-opensource/CK-DeviceModel/README.md

   {
   }
 ```
 - The device's configuration: its name MUST end with `Configuration`.
-The `DoCheckValid` method is optional.
+The `DoCheckValid` method is optional but copy constructor and binary serialization
+ support are required:

 ```csharp
   public class FlashBulbConfiguration : DeviceConfiguration